okx-code/rankupbook/src/Core-Files/Text-Templating.md

 --- | --- | ---
 `{{ rank.from }}` | string | Rank the player prestiges from.
 `{{ rank.to }}` | string | Rank the player prestiges to.

+### Filters

+Filters are ways to convert numbers into more readable options.
+Rankup provides three filters, `simple`, `money` and `percent`.
+These use the number formatting found in the `placeholders` section of Rankup's `config.yml`.

+You can use filters with a pipe symbol `|` and then the name of the filter.
+Here are some examples:

+    {{ rank.req('money') | money }}
+    {{ rank.req('xp-level') | simple }}
+    {{ rank.req('playtime-minutes').percent * 100 | percent }}

+Using filters is recommended for displaying any non-integer number to a player, otherwise the formatting may not be as desired (for example you can get something like 0.2000000001 or 4.0).
+The `simple` filter is recommended for most use cases.

 #### Requirement